 How to Create a Schengen Visa Travel Itinerary

-As you now know how important it is to submit your travel itinerary for Schengen visa, you must take out time to create it.
-Here is a step-by-step guide that will help you to create a travel itinerary for Schengen visa.
+Now that you know how important it is to submit your travel itinerary for a Schengen visa, you must take the time to create it.
+Here is a step-by-step guide to help you create a travel itinerary for a Schengen visa.

 1. Decide on Your Travel Dates and Duration

 The first thing to do is decide the duration and the dates of your Schengen holiday.
-The Schengen visa is assigned for the number of days you are planning to visit the area.
+The Schengen visa is issued to for the number of days you plan to visit the area.
 So, you need to be precise about the duration of your holiday.
 Apart from this, you also need to decide your dates, including the date you are flying to the Schengen country/city and the date you are flying back to your home country.
-Make sure that these dates align with your leaves.
+Make sure these dates align with your leaves.

 2. Decide the Countries/Cities You Plan to Visit

-The next step is to decide the places you are planning to visit in the Schengen zone.
-While you may want to visit maximum number of cities/countries, make sure that your itinerary looks practical.
-Apart from mentioning the places you are visiting, you also need to specify the dates of arrival and departure as well as the things you will be doing in each of the places.
+The next step is to decide which places you plan to visit in the Schengen zone.
+While you may want to visit as many cities and countries as possible, make sure your itinerary is practical.
+Apart from mentioning the places you are visiting, you also need to specify the arrival and departure dates, as well as the activities in each of the places.
 Do not forget to mention the first port of entry (the Schengen city/country you are visiting first) and the port of exit (the city/country you are visiting last).

 3. Chart Our Your Travel Route

-Once you have decided the places you are visiting, the next step is to chart out your travel route.
+Once you have decided on the places you are visiting, the next step is to chart out your travel route.
 This will include how you are planning to travel from one city/country to another.
-You can choose flights, trains, or buses to travel through cities and even the countries of Europe.
+You can choose flights, trains, or buses to travel through cities and even across Europe.
 Along with the mode of traveling, you also need to mention the approximate distance and time it would take you to travel from one place to another.

 4. Make Flight Reservations

 The next step is to make your flight reservations.
-This includes your flight from your home country to the Schengen destination you are visiting and all the other flights you are taking to explore the Schengen area.
+This includes your flight from your home country to the Schengen destination you are visiting, as well as all the other flights you take to explore the Schengen area.
 The best part is that you do not have to book the flight before applying for your visa.
-Most of the airlines allow you to reserve your flights without the need to pay for the ticket completely.
+Most airlines allow you to reserve your flights without paying the full ticket price.
 You can complete the booking process after you receive your Schengen visa.
 If you are finding it difficult to reserve your flight tickets, you can take the help of reliable travel agents and online tools to make dummy bookings for you.

 5. Make Accommodation/Hotel Reservation

-Once the flight reservations are done, the next step would be to make arrangements for your accommodation.
-Your travel itinerary should include details of the places you are going to stay in each city you are visiting.
-Try to make these hotel reservations through websites that offer free cancellations or allow alterations if you need to change the dates around.
+Once the flight reservations are made, the next step would be to arrange your accommodation.
+Your travel itinerary should include details of the places you will stay in each city you visit.
+Try to make these hotel reservations through websites that offer free cancellations or allow date changes if you need to change the dates.
 A travel company can also help you make hotel reservations as per your preferences.
 On the other hand, if you are planning to stay at a friend/relative’s house in any of the places you are visiting, you need to mention the same and also produce a Schengen visa invitation letter sent by the host.

 6. Outline Your Daily Plan

 Your travel itinerary should also have your daily plan.
-This means it should include the popular places you will be visiting and things you will doing every day of your stay in the Schengen zone.
-This includes all the attractions like museums, beaches, historical buildings, iconic attractions, etc. Apart from this, you must list out things like shopping and relaxation activities as well.
+This means it should include the popular places you will visit and the activities you will do every day of your stay in the Schengen zone.
+This includes attractions such as museums, beaches, historical buildings, iconic attractions, etc. Apart from this, you must list activities like shopping and relaxation activities.

 Sample Travel Itinerary for Schengen Visa

-Day 04 (July 7) – Arrival at Rome, Italy Checkout from hotel and arrive at the railway station.
+Day 04 (July 7) – Arrival at Rome, Italy Check out of the hotel and arrive at the railway station.
 Catch the first train to Rome at 6.11 AM.
 Arrival in Rome at around 5.15 PM.
 Head to Hotel Colosseum, 7 minutes from Roma Termini.
 Dinner and rest at the hotel.
 Day 05 (July 8) – Explore Ancient Rome Morning: Breakfast at the hotel followed by enjoying the Colosseum Tour.
-Visit Roman Forum and Palatine Hill before lunch.
+Visit the Roman Forum and Palatine Hill before lunch.
 Afternoon: Lunch at a local eatery for some local food.
 Visit the Pantheon and Piazza Navona.
 Evening: Visit to Trevi Fountain and dinner near the Spanish Steps.
 Walk through the city to enjoy the night magic.

-Day 7 (July 10) – Arrival in Santorini, Greece Check out from hotel and arrive at the airport.
+Day 7 (July 10) – Arrival in Santorini, Greece Check out of the hotel and arrive at the airport.
 Catch the 6.05 AM flight from Rome to Santorini at 6.05 AM.
 Arrival at Santorini at 8.15 AM.
-Head to Aqua Luxury Suites, around 15 minutes’ drive from the airport.
-Mid-Morning: Spend the morning time exploring the Oia Village with blue domed-churches and white-washed homes.
+Head to Aqua Luxury Suites, around a 15minute drive from the airport.
+Mid-Morning: Spend the morning exploring the Oia Village with blue domed-churches and white-washed homes.
 Afternoon: Drive to Red Beach; enjoy lunch at a local restaurant.
 Explore the Akrotiri Archeological Site.
 Plan to visit Kamari Beach.
 Evening: Return to Oia to enjoy a beautiful sunset.
 Dinner at the hotel’s restaurant and relax.

 Frequently Asked Questions